Respiratory Therapist Program (BHS)respiratorycare_800x500.jpg

 Gwynedd Mercy University’s bachelor of health science (BHS) degree in respiratory care offers a clear path to a career as a respiratory therapist.
 First-year students can begin their college journey in this BHS program; it also serves as a degree completion program for AS degree graduates and RRTs.

-The program is part of the Frances M. Maguire School of Nursing and Health Professions, distinguished as an innovative and leading program with a long and celebrated history of preparing competent, caring and compassionate respiratory therapists.
+The program is part of the Frances M. Maguire College of Nursing and Health Professions, distinguished as an innovative and leading program with a long and celebrated history of preparing competent, caring and compassionate respiratory therapists.
 For years, GMercyU has been known as one of the leading schools for respiratory therapy.

 Here, you can acquire the value of a four-year degree from a program that’s accredited by the Middle States Association of Schools and University Commission on Higher Education.